 As of February 2021, the African American Coalition has held over 200 free testing events since November 2020, and provided over $22,000 in quarantine support.
 Currently, the coalition is providing vaccinations at Gaston Middle School and has provided COVID-19 vaccinations for over 1,800 people.

 Similarly, the DEP collaborated with the Valley Center for the Blind (VCB), the Deaf and Hard of Hearing Service Center (DHHSC), and Central Valley Regional Center to share information within their respective communities.
 Recognizing many of these communities were experiencing isolation during the pandemic, the DEP was diligent in their outreach efforts.
-The DEP provided financial assistance to families and individuals as well as employment opportunities for members of the Deaf and Disability communities.
+The DEP provided financial assistance to families and individuals as well as employment opportunities for members of the Blind, Deaf and Disability communities.
 The DHHSC was crucial in outreach and provided important information on vaccines and the rollout.
 The DEP also collaborated with Central Valley Regional Center to establish a pilot vaccine clinic which focused on people with disabilities, parents of children with disabilities, and caregivers.
 For instance, in January of 2021, a Deaf community member had participated in a video created by the Fresno County Department of Public Health on vaccines for the Fresno Madera Medical Society and one DHHSC staff member became a vaccinator.

 For some of the most vulnerable populations like immigrant or refugee older adults, language is a significant barrier.
 Within the IRC, the CHWs’ language and cultural backgrounds, combined with their ability to passionately connect with people on an interpersonal level, has increased trust within Southeast Asian, Slavic, and African communities.
 This allowed CBOs to partner to host testing events in the community and provide needed isolation and/or quarantine support.